Beta-alanine is a popular supplement among athletes and fitness enthusiasts.

-- Fatigue sets in: Muscle acidity blocks glucose breakdown and reduces the muscles' ability to contract.
+- Fatigue sets in: Muscle acidity blocks glucose breakdown and reduces your muscles' ability to contract.
 This causes fatigue (8, 9, 10).

 - Carnosine buffer: Carnosine serves as a buffer against the acid, reducing the acidity in muscles during high-intensity exercise (8, 11).

-Since beta-alanine supplements increase carnosine levels in muscles, they help the muscles reduce their acid levels during exercise.
-This leads to reduced fatigue.
+Since beta-alanine supplements increase carnosine levels, they help your muscles reduce their acid levels during exercise.
+This lessens overall fatigue.

-Bottom Line: Beta-alanine supplements increase carnosine, which reduces the acidity in muscles during high-intensity exercise.
+Summary Beta-alanine supplements increase carnosine, which reduces the acidity in your muscles during high-intensity exercise.

-Beta-alanine improves athletic performance.
-It can reduce fatigue, increase endurance and boost performance in high-intensity exercises.
+Beta-alanine improves athletic performance by reducing fatigue, increasing endurance and boosting performance in high-intensity exercises.

 Increases Time to Exhaustion

-Studies have shown that beta-alanine helps increase the time to exhaustion (TTE).
+Studies show that beta-alanine helps increase your time to exhaustion (TTE).

-In other words, it helps you exercise for longer periods at a time (3, 8, 12).
-A study of cyclists found that 4 weeks of supplements increased total work completed by 13%.
-It increased by an additional 3.2% after 10 weeks (5).
+In other words, it helps you exercise for longer periods at a time.
+A study in cyclists found that four weeks of supplements increased total work completed by 13%, increasing an additional 3.2% after 10 weeks (3, 5, 8, 12).

-Similarly, 20 male subjects on a comparable cycling test increased their time to exhaustion by 13–14% after 4 weeks of beta-alanine supplements (13).
+Similarly, 20 men on a comparable cycling test increased their time to exhaustion by 13–14% after four weeks of beta-alanine supplements (13).

 Benefits Shorter-Duration Exercises